(Part time) 2021 start

 Assessment

-Assessment takes place via a group presentation (produced as part of the National School) and an individual essay (for module 1) and an extended reflective work-based learning report (for module 2).
+Assessment takes place via an individual presentation and essay (for module 1) and an extended reflective work-based learning report (for module 2).

 Entry requirements